operator-framework/operator-lifecycle-manager/Documentation/design/architecture.md

 ## Catalog Operator

 The Catalog operator is responsible for resolving and installing ClusterServiceVersion-v1s and the required resources they specify.
+It is also responsible for watching catalog sources for updates to packages in channels, and upgrading them (optionally automatically) to the latest available versions.
+A user that wishes to track a package in a channel creates a Subscription-v1 resource configuring the desired package, channel, and the catalog source from which to pull updates.
+When updates are found, an appropriate InstallPlan-v1 is written into the namespace on behalf of the user.
-Users can create an InstallPlan-v1 resource containing the names of the desired ClusterServiceVersion-v1s and an approval strategy and the Catalog operator will create an execution plan for the creation of all of the required resources.
+Users can also create an InstallPlan-v1 resource directly, containing the names of the desired ClusterServiceVersion-v1s and an approval strategy and the Catalog operator will create an execution plan for the creation of all of the required resources.
 Once approved, the Catalog operator will create all of the resources in an InstallPlan-v1; this should then independently satisfy the ALM operator, which will proceed to install the ClusterServiceVersion-v1s.

 ### InstallPlan-v1 Control Loop